APopp524/Personal-Portfolio/README.md

 # Responsive-Portfolio
-This is my Portfolio website, when you open it up it has 3 main tabs on the NavBar.
-The 3 pages are the Home/About.
-Portfolio, and the Contact page.
-Along the side of each page I added a social media sidebar to all of my social media links.
-Here is some pictues of the site below and a link.
+Welcome to my website!
+The opening has my social media links in the top right corner and a menu bar that drops down in the left corner.
+From there you can check my About Me, Portfolio and Contact pages.
+Check it out!

 https://apopp524.github.io/Responsive-Portfolio/